afsec/cellular-js/README.md

 ![Single Page App states](/docs/00-states-example.png?raw=true)

 ## Features
-- Work beautifully with micro-frontends
+- Works beautifully with micro-frontends
 - Now you can have a *Live Debug on a TV*, so you can track segfaults at real time (I know, it's useless.
 But, it's cool!).
 Try it!
 - Powered by `Google Closure Compiler`
 - No `npm`,`yarn`, etc.